Strain-tunable metamagnetic critical endpoint in Mott insulating rare-earth titanates

 We now discuss some experimental consequences of our results.
-The existence of a first-order line inside the magnetically-ordered state in the phase diagrams of chemically-substituted rare-earth titanates, such as Sm$_{1-x}$Gd$_{x}$TiO$_{3}$ and Y$_{1-x}$La$_{x}$TiO$_{3}$, could be detected by measurements of the temperature-dependence of the canting angle (or, equivalently, of the ratio between the FM and AFM order parameters), which would jump across the transition line and display hysteresis.
+The existence of a first-order line inside the magnetically ordered state in the chemically substituted rare-earth titanates, such as Sm$_{1-x}$Gd$_{x}$TiO$_{3}$ and Y$_{1-x}$La$_{x}$TiO$_{3}$, could be detected by measurements of the temperature dependence of the canting angle, which would jump across the transition line and display hysteresis~\footnote{In compounds like Sm$_{1-x}$Gd$_{x}$TiO$_{3}$, the rare-earth atoms possess magnetic moments and order magnetically~\cite{Amow2000,Zhou2005}.
+Our conclusions remain qualitatively the same if the CEP takes place above the ordering temperature of the rare-earth atoms or when the ordering of the rare-earth atoms is a secondary effect induced by coupling between rare-earth and Ti atoms.}.
 Thermodynamic measurements, such as specific heat and magnetic susceptibility, should also display typical signatures of a first-order transition.
 In the crossover region above the first-order line, the specific heat is expected to display a pronounced maximum near the CEP as the Widom line is crossed, indicative of enhanced fluctuations.
-While a fine control of the concentration of the substituted rare-earth may be challenging for these types of experiments, one can alternatively use uniaxial strain as a tuning parameter to smoothly move a given composition across the first-order and/or Widom lines.
+While a fine control of the concentration of the substituted rare-earth may be challenging, one can alternatively use uniaxial strain as a tuning parameter to smoothly move a given composition across the first-order and/or Widom lines.